lionlai1989/data-structures-and-algorithms/C2-Data_Structures/README.md

 -   Week 1: Basic Data Structures

     Arrays and linked lists serve as fundamental building blocks for data storage in computers, and there's no any other option.
-In this introduction, we'll explore the pros and cons of both arrays and singly/doubly linked lists.
-Later, we'll dive into abstract data structures, stacks (First In, Last Out) and queues (First In, First Out).
+I explore the advantages and drawbacks of both arrays and singly/doubly linked lists.
+Later, I dive into abstract data structures, stacks (First In, Last Out) and queues (First In, First Out).
 The choice between array-based and linked list-based implementations of stacks and queues depends on specific application needs.
 Some applications may prefer arrays, while others may opt for linked lists.
-Finally, we'll offer a brief overview of binary trees.
+Finally, a brief overview of binary trees is introduced.

 -   Week 2: Dynamic Arrays and Amortized Analysis

     As introduced in week 1, primitive arrays have a fixed size.
-To overcome this limitation, we can employ an abstraction data type called a dynamic array, which allows for resizable arrays, offering greater convenience.
+To overcome this limitation, I can use an abstraction data type called a dynamic array, which allows for resizable arrays, offering greater convenience.
 To my surprise, both C++'s `std::vector` and Python's `list` rely on resizable dynamic arrays as their underlying implementations, rather than linked lists.
-Dynamic arrays must periodically resize themselves, necessitating the copying of n elements to a new array, resulting in a time complexity of O(n) for this operation.
-However, the amortized cost for each insert operation remains constant at O(1).
+Dynamic arrays must periodically resize themselves, necessitating the copying of $n$ elements to a new array, resulting in a time complexity of $O(n)$ for this operation.
+However, the amortized cost for each insert operation remains constant at $O(1)$.

 -   Week 3: Priority Queues and Disjoint Sets